ItzCrazyKns/Epoch/README.md

 3. **Server-Sent Events (SSE) Streaming**: Partial JSON objects stream back via SSE as the LLM generates tokens, with the schema validator ensuring structural integrity at each chunk
 4. **Recursive Component Rendering**: `UIRenderer` uses discriminated union pattern matching to recursively traverse the component tree, instantiating React renderers for each node while propagating action handlers and form state
 5. **Bidirectional State Flow**: User interactions (button actions, form inputs) are serialized into natural language descriptions and appended to conversation history, maintaining stateful context
-6. **Search Integration**: Components with `imageQuery` or `searchQuery` fields trigger async Serper API calls for real-time web/image search, with results cached in-memory
+6. **Search Integration**: Components with `imageQuery` or `searchQuery` fields trigger async calls to SearxNG or Serper (based on configuration) for real-time web/image search, with results cached in-memory
 7. **Stateful Re-generation**: The LLM processes interaction context and generates new component trees, creating iterative, explorable interfaces across conversation turns

 ## Installation